Modelling heavy tail data with bayesian nonparametric mixtures: Concluding remarks

 \section{Concluding remarks}

 We have introduced a kernel based on the shifted gamma-gamma distribution.
 This is a very flexible model with four well identified parameters associated to location, shape, tail, and scale.
-In spite of the versatility of the kernel, we propose a normalised stable process as mixing measure over the four dimensional parameter vector to define a bayesian nonparametric mixture model for the analysis of heavy tail data.
+In spite of the versatility of the kernel, we propose a Poisson-Dirichlet process as mixing measure over the four dimensional parameter vector to define a bayesian nonparametric mixture model for the analysis of heavy tail data.

 Due to the form of the likelihood, there are no conjugate prior distributions for the model parameters.
 We managed to slightly simplify the likelihood by expressing it as a mixture of a conditional shifted gamma and a marginal gamma for the rate parameter.
-When combining the likelihood with the normalised stable process prior, we obtained a non conjugate marginal sampler which required a Metropolis-Hastings step.
-To optimise the proposal distribution, we introduced an efficient adapting mechanism that achieves a desire acceptance rate.
+When combining the likelihood with the Poisson-Dirichlet process prior, we obtained a non conjugate marginal sampler which required a Metropolis-Hastings step.
+To optimise the proposal distribution, we introduced an efficient adapting mechanism that achieves a desire (optimal) acceptance rate.

-The code was implemented in Fortran in an Intel Xenon computer at 3.00 GHz and with 24GB of RAM.
+The code was implemented in Fortran in an Intel Xeon computer at 3.00 GHz and with 24GB of RAM.
 However, all calls to the executable file were made through the R Statistical Computing language.
+All codes as well as the datasets are available as Supplementary Material.

-Future work includes the inclusion of covariates in the analysis in a regression fashion and the study of multivariate heavy tail data.
+Future work includes the inclusion of covariates in the analysis in a regression fashion and the study of mixtures for multivariate heavy tail data.